OmerTu/GoogleHomeKodi/README.md

 <details>
   <summary><b>B.1 Set up a webserver in Glitch</b> (Click to expand instructions)</summary><p />

+  **Please note, this method is no longer usable, due to Glitch's new policy regarding IFTTT and other pinging services like it.
+This section is left here for historic reasons.
+See #305 for more details.**

 1. Configure your router to forward *YOUR_KODI_PORT*.
    _Note:_ This is needed, so your kodi can be contacted from the internet.